pierovasquez/angular/README.md

 # Angular

+   Before all, if you want to download any of my projects and run it.
+You will have to run "npm i" command before "ng serve" in the cmd.
+   That's because the node_modules folder is way to heavy and I didn't uploaded.

 # Proyectos echos con Angular 5/6.

    - ang-crud-firebase-toast: Proyecto CRUD echo con Angular, Bootstrap 4, Firebase y toastr.